Dani Rhodes: Club career

-Þróttur Reykjavík

 In July 2021, Rhodes signed with Þróttur Reykjavík of the Icelandic top-tier Úrvalsdeild kvenna.
 In her debut, she came on the 60th minute and scored Þróttur's third goal in its 4–0 victory against FH in the Icelandic Cup semi-finals.

+She announced her retirement from soccer in February 2023.

 Personal life

-Rhodes is married to NFL linebacker T. J. Watt.
+Rhodes married NFL linebacker T. J. Watt on July 9, 2022.

+On September 2, 2024, the couple announced that they were expecting their first child together.
+On March 10, 2025, they had a daughter, Blakely Marie Watt.